madmachinations/home-assistant-alexa-shopping-list/README.md

 2) Copy the `alexa_shopping_list` folder out of _this_ repository's `custom_components` folder and paste it into _your HA's_ `custom_components` folder.
 3) Restart Home Assistant and wait for it to reload
 4) In HA, go to Settings > Devices & Integrations and press Add integration.
 Find `Alexa Shopping List` and click on that to start the configuration process
 5) The first config screen will ask you to enter the IP address and port number of the server we installed earlier.
-Enter your IP address, and the default portis 4000.
+Enter your IP address, and the default port is 4000.
 Press next and the component will check if it can connect.
 6) Once a successful connection is established to the server, it will ask you how frequently you want to synchronise the shopping list in minutes.
 I am running mine every 60 minutes.
 There is also a server which you can call at any time to force it to synchronise now.
 Choose a figure that is reasonable, don't spam it.
 7) That's it!
 After a few moments, your HA shopping list should be replaced with whatever is on your alexa shopping list.